techbysj/AWS-IRE4-python_modules/TIFC1-PF-06 - Dictionaries/README.md

     print(f"Bigglesworth just loves eating {food}")
 ```

-### A Dictionary in a Dictionary
+### A Dictionary of Dictionaries

-You can also have a dictionary within a dictionary, a dictionary of dictionaries, but things can get complicated, so be careful!
+You can also have a nested dictionaries i.e. a dictionary of dictionaries, but things can get complicated, so be careful!

 ```py
 cats = {